VinGarcia/structi/README.md

 But the interesting part is that both were written in very few lines of code.

+> For working with slices see [the `slicei` subpackage here](https://github.com/VinGarcia/structi/tree/master/slicei)

 ## Usage Examples:

 ### Loading data from `os.Getenv()`: